pjferg/R_perf_mgmt/Preparation/Preparation.md

 mention is that you do not need to install a package every time you want to use it.
 Once a packaged has been installed, it remains on your local machine (unless you choose to remove it).
-However, you do need to load installed packages each time your start a new session in R. A good habit to get into is to start each of your scripts with a chunk of code that loads all the packages that you commonly use.
+However, you do need to load installed packages each time you start a new session in R. A good habit to get into is to start each of your scripts with a chunk of code that loads all the packages that you commonly use.